Core Concepts

 // 3.
 Define queue for processing

 // 4.
-Compose contract - configs go directly, bindings auto-generated
+Compose contract - only publishers and consumers needed

 const contract = defineContract({